code4recovery/spec/README.md

 The codes below are only used for transmitting meeting data.
 App users will only see the full definitions.

 The codes below should be considered 'reserved.'
 In your implementation, it's ok to alter the description (for example "Topic Discussion" rather than "Discussion") so long as the intent is the same.
-"Child Care Available" is a common substitute for "Babysitting Available."
-"American Sign Language" or "ASL" rather than "Sign Language."
-It's also ok to add types, they will be ignored by the importer.
+For example, "Child Care Available" is a common substitute for "Babysitting Available."
+It's also ok to add types, they will be ignored by the importer, but be careful not to use any existing or proposed codes.

 <!-- Types -->
 |Code|English|Español|Français|日本語|Svenska|